CallumWalterWhite/cjwdev-blog/content/posts/cubejs-databricks.md

         type: string
 ```

 Remember, what makes this combination truly exceptional is not just the technical prowess but the ability to host it yourself.
-So, explore and unleash the full potential of your enterprise data, and embark on a data-driven journey that yields invaluable insights for your organization.
+So, explore and unleash the full potential of your enterprise data, and embark on a data-driven journey that yields invaluable insights for your organisation.
 Happy data engineering!